WhiteStar-Communications/HyperSpace-Extension/README.md

 - External applications will receive packets on port `5502`
 - All DNS queries are captured and forwarded to your external application for processing.
 This behavior can be toggled on and off using the `turnOnDNS` and `turnOffDNS` commands.

 The Data Server moves raw IP packets between your external application and the TUN interface.
 The external application will send raw IPv4 packets as datagrams to `127.0.0.1:5501`.
-HyperSpace Service validates the datagram and injects it into the TUN interface.
+HyperSpace Extension validates the datagram and injects it into the TUN interface.
 Outgoing packets from the TUN interface will be sent to `127.0.0.1:5502`.

 ---